 Like our Valentine’s Day beginning sound puzzles, these 26 different puppy and heart matching pieces are super easy to prep.

-I first printed them out on cardstock and laminated them so that I can use them from year to year – it’s nice to prep activities once and know they are set to pull out again next year!
+I first printed the alphabet match out on cardstock and laminated them so that I can use them from year to year.
+It’s nice to prep activities once and know they are set to pull out again next year!

 Valentine Alphabet Match

-I first played this alphabet matching game with a small group of students who were working on letter names and letter recognition.
+I first played this alphabet match center with a small group of students who were working on letter names and letter recognition.

 It would have been overwhelming to put out all 26 puppies and 26 hearts at the same time with this group of students, so we started with about 10 pieces and worked our way up from there.

 You can, of course, play with as few or as many pieces as you like, depending on the needs of your students.

 We first spread out the puppies on the table in alphabetical order (we had started with A-J) and then placed the hearts in a pile.